-New research by Guide Dogs has revealed that 65% of dogs in the UK, equating to approximately 7.8 million animals, are potentially exposed to poisonous plants in their very own gardens.
+New research by Guide Dogs has revealed approximately 7.8 million dogs in the UK are potentially exposed to poisonous plants in their very own gardens.

 Almost half of UK dog owners (48%) with outside space claim to be gardening now more than ever, but only 50% of them have thought about what plants are poisonous when planning their beds.
 This is despite a third of owners admitting they have caught their dogs eating plants before.

 Perilous plants are not limited to the garden either - the common household Sago Palm is so toxic to dogs that one seed alone ingested from this dwarf tropical tree could result in death, yet only 10% of owners are aware of this, and 4% even have the poisonous plant in their home.